susanBuck/notes/04_PHP/09_Arrays.md

 ### Print all the values from an array:

-Here's we'll call upon the [foreach](http://www.php.net/manual/en/control-structures.foreach.php) construct, which is a loop designed to work specifically with arrays.
+A [foreach](http://www.php.net/manual/en/control-structures.foreach.php) loop is used to iterate through arrays.

 In the `<body>` of `raffle/index.php`